Recep Tayyip Erdoğan: LGBT

 In 2002, Erdoğan said that "homosexuals must be legally protected within the framework of their rights and freedoms.
 From time to time, we do not find the treatment they get on some television screens humane", he said.
 However, in 2017 Erdoğan has said that empowering LGBT people in Turkey was "against the values of our nation".

-In 2020, amid the COVID-19 pandemic, Turkey's top Muslim scholar and President of Religious Affairs, Ali Erbaş, said in a Friday Ramadan announcement that country condemns homosexuality because it "brings illness," insinuating that same sex relations are responsible for the COVID-19 pandemic.
+In 2020, amid the COVID-19 pandemic, Turkey's top Muslim scholar and President of Religious Affairs, Ali Erbaş, said in a Friday Ramadan announcement that the country condemns homosexuality because it "brings illness", insinuating that same sex relations were responsible for the COVID-19 pandemic.
 Recep Tayyip Erdoğan backed Erbaş, saying that what Erbaş "said was totally right."
+Starting from 2023, Erdoğan began openly speaking against LGBT people, openly saying that his Coalition "are against the LGBT", and accusing the Turkish opposition of being LGBT.